Travel Books of Rome, Preparing your kids’

-Fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and transportation system.
-Leonardo, your kid s tour guide, will take the kid to the famous Rome attractions and make it interesting with fun fact, “juicy information,” quizzes, special tasks, kid s diary, and coloring pages.
-You, the parents, are invited to participate, or to find an available bench and relax your Rome vacation while you enjoy your active children.
+Or first piece of reading material in our Kids’ Travel Books of Rome list contains fascinating facts about Rome, relevant history, Rome map, things to do in Rome, and transportation system.
+Leonardo, your kids’ tour guide, will take the kid to the famous Rome attractions and make it interesting with fun fact, “juicy information,” quizzes, special tasks, kids diary, and coloring pages.
+You, the parents, are invited to participate or to find an available bench and relax your Rome vacation while you enjoy your active children.
 When you return home, the Rome book and diary will become a souvenir of your travel that the whole family can treasure for a lifetime.

 Lonely Planet Not-For-Parents Rome